rvaiya/keyd/README.md

 # Installation

+## From Source

     sudo apt-get install libudev-dev # Debian specific, install the corresponding package on your distribution

     git clone https://github.com/rvaiya/keyd
     cd keyd
     make && sudo make install
     sudo systemctl enable keyd && sudo systemctl start keyd

+## Packages

+Third party packages for the some distributions also exist.
+If you wish to add yours to the list please file a PR.
+These are kindly maintained by community members, no personal responsibility is taken for them.

+### Arch

+[AUR](https://aur.archlinux.org/packages/keyd-git/) package maintained by eNV25.

 # Quickstart